 Regular hours for the New York Stock Exchange (NYSE) are Monday through Friday, 9:30 a.m. to 4:00 p.m.
-EST. However, the stock market observes U.S. holidays, so below you will find the NYSE holidays for 2014 through 2016.
+EST. However, the stock market observes U.S. holidays, on which it closes for trading.
+Below is the schedule for the NYSE holidays for 2017 and 2018.

-Each market will close early at 1:00 p.m.
-EST on the following dates:
+Also note that the NYSE will close early, at 1:00 p.m.
+EST, on the following dates: